Kulbhushan Jadhav case: ‘Pakistan violated Vienna Convention, remedies are due,’ ICJ chief tells UN

 The International Court of Justice President told the UN that Pakistan was obliged to fully grant India consular access to the former Indian Navy officer.

-International Court of Justice President Judge Abduylqawi Yusuf told the United Nations General Assembly on Wednesday that Pakistan violated its obligations under the Vienna Convention in the case of former Indian Navy officer Kulbhushan Jadhav, PTI reported on Thursday.
+International Court of Justice President Judge Abdulqawi Yusuf told the United Nations General Assembly on Wednesday that Pakistan violated its obligations under the Vienna Convention in the case of former Indian Navy officer Kulbhushan Jadhav, PTI reported on Thursday.

 Yusuf said that in its judgement on July 17, the International Court of Justice found that Pakistan had violated its obligations, and that appropriate remedies were due in the case.